ottopaulsen/MMM-WeConnect/README.md

 * Choose to show information in table or other form, instead of the drawing.
 * Improve the drawing.
 * Better support for other models, for example hybrid cars.
 I am not going to do that myself.
-* Show of long time or distance until next service.
+* Show how long time or distance until next service.
-* Warn when it is getting close to servie time.
+* Warn when it is getting close to service time.

 If you find bugs, please investigate them by turning on logging in the config, and create an issue containing the logged information, especially the information retrieved by node_helper from the We Connect API.
 NB!
 Keep your passward safe!